Nominate who gets your super when you die

 • Legal personal representative

 If you don’t want to nominate a dependant as your beneficiary (binding or non-binding) you can nominate a legal personal representative.
-This refers to the executor of your will or administrator of your estate.
+This refers to the executor of your will or administrator of your estate if you don’t have a will.
 The benefit will then be distributed in accordance with your will or the State intestacy laws if you do not have a will.

-When you die, you won't have any control over what happens to your super or account based pension, so it's crucial to make the right beneficiary arrangements now.
+When you die, you won't have any control over what happens to your super or account based pension, so it's crucial to make the right beneficiary arrangements now and ensure you update them if things change.

 Check those you are nominating are eligible and make sure your super fund offers beneficiary arrangements that you're comfortable with.
-To read more details, please refer to the Cbus Super Income Stream PDS
+To read more details, please refer to the relevant PDS at cbussuper.com.au/sispds.

 Get in touch with us